akshitagarwal123/GitPractice/readme.txt

-hi there I have updated the readme file form gittrainingtest
+hekle i there I have updated the readme file form gittrainingtest